I run around Queens.

 Prince, Paul Simon, Aaliyah, James Blake, Chance the Rapper, The Replacements, Future, Robyn, Roxy Music, David Bowie, LCD Soundsystem, Van Morisson, Girl Talk, Motown, "Don't Let Go" by En Vogue, "Dance Hall Days" by Wang Chung, "Hysteria" by Def Leppard, "Moments" by Tove Lo, "She Sells Sanctuary" by The Cult, "Get a Job" by the Silhouettes, "Tenderness" by General Public, "Kiss Them for Me" by Siouxsie and the Banshees, "Hypnotize" by The Notorious B.I.G.

 I'm coming off of a pretty serious Seamless addiction.
 Youtube is teaching me how to cook.
-I'm trying to stay gluten free because it works.
+I'm trying to stay grain free because it keeps me relatively good looking.
 I've got breakfast and lunch down; dinner is my Everest.
 I'm eating a lot of nachos, but I make them myself and they have at least five ingredients, so by my own metrics I'm doing...okay.
-In an ideal universe I'd be vegetarian because good vegetarian food is the best, but that's some zen-level cooking and I can barely make nachos.
+In an ideal universe I'd be vegetarian/vegan because good vegetarian/vegan is the best, but that's some zen-level cooking and I can barely make nachos.

 If it happened in the 90s I'm probably into it.
-Especially if it's hip-hop, or video games, or pop music in general, or pizza Lunchables.
+Especially if it's hip-hop, or video games, or pop music in general, or other things that are amazing, like pizza Lunchables or the Always Coca-Cola jingle.

 Until way too recently I thought John Fogerty was saying "Yay me."